- Terms of Home Loan

-- When a borrower takes a loan, security is the first priority which he/she wants.
+- When a borrower takes a loan, security is the priority which he/she wants.

-- Borrower must analyze the terms and conditions of various banks, and choose the one with favorable terms before finalizing a loan.
+- The borrower must analyze the terms and conditions of various banks, and choose the one with favorable terms before finalizing a loan.

 Processing & Administrative Fees

 - Every bank charges processing and administrative fees for processing the documentation of your home loan.

 - On average, the fee ranges from 0.5% to 2% of the loan amount.